mortenson/psalm-plugin-drupal/README.md

 - Loading of `.module` and `.theme` files
 - Autoloading of modules without an installed site
 - Support for `\Drupal::service()`
+- Custom script for dumping the Drupal container to XML

 ## Installing and running on your Drupal site